KakaniKrishna/Android-App-Development_Capstone/README.md

 addition,
 subtraction,
 multiplication,
-division,
-modulus,
-power, and
-square root in addition to providing buttons for numbers, decimal point, ‘Clear’, and backspace.
+division, in addition to providing buttons for numbers, decimal point, ‘Clear’, and backspace.

 It uses string, colour, dimension and style resources.